NaturailyShopify/Naturaily-netlify/_posts/2019-10-28-the-most-common-problems-of-growing-shopify-stores-and-how-to-solve-them-with-the-right-native-or-custom-integrations.md

 ---
 title: >-
-  The most common problems of growing Shopify stores and how to solve them with the right native or custom integrations
+  The Most Common Problems of Growing Shopify Stores and How to Solve Them with the Right Native or Custom Integrations
 description: >-
   There are quite a few problems that are common among growing online stores.
   Some of them can be solved by implementing the right technological